schiad/Si5351_Quadrature/README.md

 # Si5351_Quadrature

 Clock generator with quadrature phase signal and OLED display.
-It's can be used in many RF applications.
+It can be used in many RF applications.

 ## Material list